A shrub growing usually to about 1.5 m tall.

-Leaves crowded and sessile along the stems, strongly aromatic, broad-obovate to elliptic, to about 2 cm long, 1 cm wide, margins finely toothed.
+In this species, leaves are crowded and sessile along the stems, strongly aromatic, broad-obovate to elliptic, to about 2 cm long and to 1 cm wide with margins finely but obviously toothed.

 Makes an excellent specimen plant and performs well as a cut flower.

 Has very fragrant flowers and is a useful feature plant but may be short lived.